+Rock salt works great in normal winter conditions.
 Does it get lower than 5°F in your area?
-If not, then you’re good with rock salt.
+If not, then you’re good at choosing rock salt.
 Rock salt is strictly sodium chloride with maybe a few minerals mixed in for good measure.
 Rock salt lowers the freezing point of the water and breaks the chemical bonds between the snow and the pavement.
-Snow and ice will melt away gradually, and you’ll experience better traction if the temperature doesn’t drop any lower.
+Snow and ice will melt away, and you’ll experience better traction, as the temperature doesn’t drop any lower.

-Did the temperature dip below 5°F?
-You’ll need something more powerful than regular rock salt to melt the snow and ice on your property.
+Ice melt is best when it’s bitterly cold outside.
+Did the temperature drop below 5°F overnight?
+You’ll need something stronger to break down the snow and ice on your property.
 Ice melt is either calcium chloride, magnesium chloride, sodium chloride or a mix of all three.
-Not only does ice melt lower the freezing point of water, it goes the extra step by generating heat.
+Not only does ice melt lower the freezing point of water, but it also goes the extra step by generating heat.
 It goes to work instantly so you can get your day back on track in minutes.

-Sure, rock salt runs a little cheaper than ice melt, but don’t let the price be a deal-breaker.
+Rock salt isn’t always the safest option.
+Sure, rock salt runs a little cheaper than ice melt, but don’t let the price be a dealbreaker.
 Consider the pros and cons before you stock up on sodium chloride.

 Here’s the deal: rock salt can be harmful to vegetation.
 So if you have a garden or a well-kept landscape, you might want to think twice before spreading rock salt around your property.
 Moreover, rock salt isn’t the best option if you have pets.
 If your beloved little pup decides to ingest some of the rock salt, it could cause gastrointestinal issues.
 Not to mention rock salt can get in-between the cracks of their paws and cause some irritation.

-Hmm, let's go down the list.
-Ice melt goes to work immediately.
+Ice melt… doesn’t really have a downside.
+Hmm, it goes to work immediately.
 It’s safer for pets than rock salt.
 It generates heat to melt ice and snow quickly.
 It works well with traditional spreader equipment.
 We can’t really think of too many downsides for ice melt.
-But still proceed with caution.
-For the best results, follow these tips:
+For the best results, follow these rules:

-- Don’t apply too much.
+Don’t apply too much.
 Read the product label to figure out exactly what’s needed to melt the snow and ice on your property.
-Calcium chloride is safe on plants and concrete, but scoop up any leftover salt just in case.
+After it’s done the job, scoop up any leftover salt to avoid any potential damage to your property.

-- Store away from children and pets.
+Store ice melts away from children and pets.
 We suggest storing it up high in your garage or in another area of your home that you don’t visit often.

-- Wipe their paws (and your paws, too).
-Ice melt is generally safer for pets than rock salt, but a little extra caution wouldn't hurt.
-When you head back inside, wipe off your shoes and take a towel to your pet’s paws.
+Wipe your paws (and their paws, too).
+Ice melt is generally safer for pets than rock salt, but it wouldn’t hurt to be careful around the pellets.
+Before you head back inside, wipe off your shoes and take a towel to your pet’s paws, just in case.